IBM/watson-document-classifier/USECASES.md

 - **Extraction of domain specific entities**

 To understand what we mean by domain specific entities, let us take the domain of computing. `Snapdragon`, `Atom` or `Sandy Bridge` are names of processors.
 The names are very specific to the domain of computing.
-The requirement could be to extract entities which are domain specific, and in addition there could be no documents available for training an NLP tool.
+The requirement could be to extract entities which are domain specific.
+In addition there could be no documents available for training an NLP tool.
 Such text classifications are better achieved with a dictionary.
 When we do not already have a custom model for Watson Natural Language Understanding or any documents for training, the approach specified in the pattern helps achieve the classification using a rules based configuration file.

 - **Conditional classification**